MicrosoftDocs/azure-docs/articles/load-testing/how-to-optimize-azure-functions.md

 1. Sign in to the [Azure portal](https://portal.azure.com).

-1. Navigate to the function app hosted on Flex Consumption plan.
+1. Go to your Functions app hosted on Flex Consumption plan.

 1. Select Performance Optimizer in the Performance section of your app.